colour-science/colour-science.org/stories/features.rst

 -   CAM02LCD to JMh CIECAM02
 -   CAM02SCD to JMh CIECAM02
 -   CAM02UCS to JMh CIECAM02
+-   CAM16LCD to JMh CAM16
+-   CAM16SCD to JMh CAM16
+-   CAM16UCS to JMh CAM16
 -   CIE LCHab to CIE Lab
 -   CIE LCHuv to CIE Luv
 -   CIE Lab to CIE LCHab